Nervo-Scope® Care and Maintenance

 The Nervo-Scope® uses a battery.
 These instruments require one nine-volt battery, depending on usage; it is capable of powering the instrument for up to one year.
 You should always change the battery at a maximum of a one-year interval.
 Following a fixed replacement schedule will reduce the potential for battery leakage and damage to the Nervo-Scope®.

-The switches in the Nervo-Scope® do not require any user maintenance; they are of an extremely reliable and long lasting design.
-Never spray cleaning solution directly into a switch; it could wash contaminants into the contact area or wash away the internal lubrication and cause permanent damage to the switch.
+The switches in the Nervo-Scope® do not require any user maintenance; they are of an extremely reliable and long-lasting design.

 On the ETS-7*, ETS-8*, and ETS-9A instruments, beneath the front end is the socket for connecting the Analagraph® cable.
 If you are using the instrument without the cable plugged in, we recommend putting a dummy (unused plug) in place.
 These connectors are the same connector that all telephones use, and you may use either a four-pin or a six-pin plug.
 This will keep dirt from accumulating in the socket and possibly creating poor or intermittent contact.